mk-fg/lafs-backup-tool/README.md

 	in lafs dir was not renamed.

-	Naturally, if cap was linked to some other directory node manually, it won't be removed by the command.
+	Naturally, if cap was linked to some other directory node manually, it won't be removed by the command, same for the actual shares on tahoe nodes.

 * "entry_cache" db removed or encrypted in a similar fashion or "cleanup" command is used.